15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 • Now/Next/Later roadmap: aligns team members on proposed investments, product initiatives and high level activity sequencing.
 It allows discussions on outcomes, uncertainty and capacity without getting bogged down in delivery specifics.

-• Time-based roadmap: Gantt charts don’t help with product roadmaps.
+• Time-based roadmap: Gantt charts aren’t useful for product roadmaps.
 They focus on the output, not the reason for the project.
-Time-based roadmaps can be useful for sharing information with other teams and marketing when the level of commitment is already defined and clear.
+Time-based roadmaps can be useful for sharing information with other teams and marketing when the level of commitment is already clearly defined.

 Conclusions

-In conclusion, a company cannot succeed if it does not have effective decision-making processes in place for the development of its products and services.
-Even Atlassian, has recognized this need and has developed a dedicated solution, integrated directly into Jira, to address it.
+In conclusion, a company cannot succeed if it doesn’t have effective decision-making processes in place for the development of its products and services.
+Even Atlassian has recognized this need and has developed a dedicated solution, integrated directly into Jira, to address it.

-In this brief overview, we have attempted to convey the logic behind this product and the underlying philosophy that should be applied when using it.
+In this brief overview, I’ve tried to convey the logic behind this product and the underlying philosophy that should be applied when using it.

 These Solutions are Engineered by Humans